pearlprince95/OLED_TELEGRAM/README.md

 # OLED_TELEGRAM
 This helps you to view your message in your OLED..
+And also allows you to ON and OFF the inbuilt LED.

 ## Fonts

 Fonts are defined in a proprietary but open format.
 You can create new font files by choosing from a given list